The Stellar decomposition: A compact representation for simplicial complexes and beyond: Related work

-Considerable effort has been devoted to reindexing meshes to better exploit their underlying spatial locality, for example to support streamed processing~\cite{Isenburg2005}, better cache locality~\cite{Yoon05} or compression~\cite{Yoon2007}.
+Considerable effort has been devoted to reindexing meshes to better exploit their underlying spatial locality, for example, to support streamed processing~\cite{Isenburg2005}, better cache locality~\cite{Yoon05} or compression~\cite{Yoon2007}.
 Cignoni\etal~\cite{Cignoni2003External} introduce an external memory spatial data structure for triangle meshes embedded in $\eucl^3$.
 Whereas our aim is to enable efficient topological operations on the elements of general simplicial and CP complexes, the objective of~\cite{Cignoni2003External} is to support compact out-of-core processing of massive triangle meshes.
-Since their data structure is dimension-specific, by exploiting geometric and topological properties of triangle meshes in $\eucl^3$, it would be difficult to generalize to more general CP complexes and to higher dimensions.
+Since the data structure in~\cite{Cignoni2003External} is dimension-specific, by exploiting geometric and topological properties of triangle meshes in $\eucl^3$, it would be difficult to generalize to CP complexes or to higher dimensions.
 Dey\etal~\cite{Dey2010Localized} use an octree to index a large triangle mesh for localized Delaunay remeshing.
-Due to the significant overhead associated with their computations, their octrees are typically shallow, containing very few octree blocks.
+Due to the significant overhead associated with their computations, the octrees in~\cite{Dey2010Localized} are typically shallow, containing very few octree blocks.
 In the context of interactive rendering and visualization of large triangulated terrains and polygonal models, Cignoni\etal~\cite{Cignoni2003BDAM,Cignoni2004Adaptive} associate patches of triangles with the simplices of a multiresolution diamond hierarchy~\cite{Weiss2011Simplex}.